hardwarehacklab/hardwarehacklab.github.io/app/_posts/2015-03-21-thoughtworks-hackers-smarthome-jam.md

 ---
-title     : "ThoughtWorks Hackers at the SmartHome Jam"
+title     : "Thoughtworks Hackers at the SmartHome Jam"
 ---
 <p>Who knew electronics could be so much fun?</p>